arinannp/debezium-postgres/README.md

     $ git clone https://github.com/arinannp/debezium-postgres.git

 ### Build and start containers
-If we want to run containers, we can use following command:
+If we want to run containers, we can use this following command:

     $ docker-compose -f docker-compose.yaml up -d